apache/lucenenet/src/Lucene.Net.TestFramework/Util/package.md

 -->

 General test support.
-The primary class is <xref:Lucene.Net.Util.LuceneTestCase>, which extends JUnit with additional functionality.
+The primary class is <xref:Lucene.Net.Util.LuceneTestCase>, which extends NUnit with additional functionality.